SharpenYourSword/DataScienceLab4Lawyers/README.md

 ## About
 I've wanted to create an introduction to data and compute for a while.
 Leading a hands-on lab for Tanina Rostein's Iron Tech Lawyer class at Georgetown Law School provied the chance.

 This lab is an interactive, hands-on 2 hours session.
 It does not matter if you have never programmed or used the command line.
 Only basic omputer skills are required.
-If you ever made it through even a semester of a foreign language class, you will have no problem learning a cuple dozen of jargon terms from a cheet sheet.

 ## Goals
 This session is an introduction designed to give non-techies "Aha!" moments with data and the cloud.